 Chronic Conditions and the Decline in Late-Life Disability

-Using data from the 1997–2004 National Health Interview Survey (NHIS), we examine the role of chronic conditions in recent declines in late-life disability prevalence.
-Building upon prior studies, we decompose disability declines into changes in the prevalence of chronic conditions and in the risk of disability given a condition.
-In doing so, we extend Kitigawa's (1955) classical decomposition technique to take advantage of the annual data points in the NHIS.
-Then we use respondents' reports of conditions causing their disability to repartition these traditional decomposition components.
-We find a general pattern of increasing prevalence of chronic conditions accompanied by declines in the percentage reporting disability among those with a given condition.
-We also find declines in heart and circulatory conditions, vision impairments, and possibly arthritis and increases in obesity as reported causes of disability.
-Based on decomposition analyses, we conclude that heart and circulatory conditions as well as vision limitations played a major role in recent declines in late-life disability prevalence and that arthritis may also be a contributing factor.
-We discuss these findings in light of improvements in treatments and changes in the environments of older adults.
+Using the 1997-2004 National Health Interview Survey (NHIS), we examine changes in chronic conditions as explanations for recent declines in late-life disability prevalence.
+Building on prior studies, we decompose disability declines into changes in the prevalence of chronic conditions and in the risk of disability given a condition.
+In doing so, we extend traditional decomposition techniques to take advantage of the annual data points in the NHIS.
+We then repartition these traditional decomposition components into causal and co-morbid components based on respondents’ reports of conditions causing disability.
+We find a general pattern of increases in many chronic conditions accompanied by declines in their association with disability.
+However, only 2 of the 7 condition groups that we examined—heart and circulatory conditions and sensory impairments (specifically, vision impairments)—were less likely to cause disability in 2004 than they were in 1997.
+Out of a total decline in disability prevalence of 1.45 percentage points, declines in heart/circulatory conditions causing disability account for .92 percentage points and declines in vision impairments causing disability account for .59 percentage points.
+We discuss our findings in light of improvements in treatments and changes in the environments of older adults.